hashicorp/serf/README.md

 run multiple agents if you're running multiple cluster types. e.g. web servers vs. memcached servers).

-Start each Serf agent in a seperate terminal session so that we can see the output of each.
+Start each Serf agent in a separate terminal session so that we can see the output of each.
 Start the first agent:

 ```